ClearTax/ct-myinvoice/README.md

   useEffect(() => {
-    // Create the iframe using the package's function const iframe = renderClearCustomerPortal({
+    // Create the iframe using the package's function
+    // Here you can either send width - height or you can send style object
+    // Iframe src will be cleartax domain you want to load const iframe = renderClearCustomerPortal({
       width: '600',
       height: '400',
       sid: '123',
       tin: 'XYZ',
       title: 'My Custom Iframe',
+      style: { width: '100%', height: '100%' },
+      iframeSrc: 'myinvoice-sandbox.my.cleartax.com',
     });

     // Append the iframe to the div container when the component mounts